scipy/scipy.org/source/index.rst

 * For interactive scientific computing, the most popular solution is IPython_ - a heavily enhanced version of the Python interactive interpreter designed with scientific and parallel computing in mind.

+The following packages are often used in conjunction with the core tools to form a powerful scientific toolstack:

 2D Visualization
 ################